uadmin/uadmin/docs/_build/html/_sources/application.rst.txt

 .. image:: assets/documentsystemdashboardapp.png

-Document System allows you to get user and group permissions, customize the Count and AdminPage function based on the user admin status, and use schema to apply the permissions to the specific user.
+Document System allows you to get user and group permissions, customize the Count and AdminPage function based on the user ID, and use schema form and list modifier to customize the records.

 Tutorial Link: https://uadmin.readthedocs.io/en/latest/document_system/coverage.html